Sick American basketball player jailed in Indonesia over cannabis gummies pleads for early release

 Shaw said he had received some medical assistance but it fell short of the specialist care he needed.
 He has already been stricken with diarrhoea and has tested positive for E.coli.

-Describing his current level of health at around 70%, Shaw said he had lost considerable weight from his 6ft 10in (2.08m)-frame and was terrified the situation could rapidly get worse.
+Describing his current level of health at around 70 per cent, Shaw said he had lost considerable weight from his 2.08m frame and was terrified the situation could rapidly get worse.

+“My biggest concern is the infections.
+It’s tough, especially with the diet here and just the living arrangements and the conditions.
+I try to do my best to get by, but it’s not comfortable at all,” he added.